prantlf/grunt-html-dom-snapshot/README.md

 Destination directory to write the viewport screenshots to.
 It will be created if it does not exist.
 Default value is `null`, which means, that no screenshots will be written out.

 #### fileNumbering
-Type: `Booolean`
+Type: `Booolean`|`String`
 Default value: `false`

-Enables prefixing names of snapshot and screenshot files with their index number, for example: "002.google-input.html".
+If set to `true`, enables prefixing names of snapshot and screenshot files with their index number, for example: "002.google-input.html".
+Every occurrence of the `file` instruction increases the file count.

+If set to "per-directory", the index number will be increased separately per sub-directory with snapshots.
+If the value of the `file` instruction contains a slash, it will put the snapshot to a sub-directory, which may be useful to organize many snapshots created by multiple tasks.

 #### fileNumberDigits
 Type: `Number`